honungsburk/thecrimsonking/src/ASirensSong.markdown

 Shaped into what I had in mind
 I let myself run wild,
-and made my myth a hollow craze
+and made my myth a hollow craze,
 and begged to be beguiled.

 My cosmic wave had sent me straight